Incredible innovations that are changing travel as we know it

 JetBlue Airways

-Best of all, though, is the bed, which is tipped as one of the largest in the air.
-In the Studio, a privacy door hides a comfy seat and an adjoining sofa that switches out into a generous lie-flat bed.
+Best of all, though, is the bed, which is said to be one of the largest in the air.
+A privacy door hides a comfy seat and an adjoining sofa that switches out into a generous lie-flat bed.
 There’s also a plush Tuft & Needle mattress and plenty of mod cons, from wireless charging to a 22-inch TV screen.
-The Mint Studio launched in 2021 and is available on all flights to and from London, as well as selected JFK-LA flights.
+The Mint Studio launched in 2021, and is available on all transatlantic flights and select coast-to-coast flights.

 Smart hotels